Franz Brentano (1838-1917)

 Brentano follows in Aristotle’s footsteps in treating metaphysics as a discipline that includes not only ontology, but also cosmology and (natural) theology.
 The pinnacle of metaphysics, for Brentano, would be a proof of the existence of God.
 Brentano already hints at this idea in his fifth habilitation thesis: “The multiplicity in the world refutes pantheism and the unity in it refutes atheism” (Brentano, 1867).

-Brentano has worked extensively in his late years on an argument for the existence of God (see the publications from his Nachlass).
+Brentano has worked extensively on a proof of God’s existence that relies both on a priori and a posteriori forms of reasoning (see Brentano: On the Existence of God.
+1987).
 Here, too, it is not difficult to find the Aristotelian roots of Brentano’s thinking.
 In a manuscript from May 1901, Brentano writes: “Aristotle called theology the first philosophy because, just as God is the first among all things, the knowledge of God (in the factual, if not in the temporal order) is the first among all knowledge” (Religion and Philosophy, 90).

 We can see from these late writings that there were at least two constants in Brentano’s work: one is his engagement with Aristotle, another one is his theism.
 But these early imprints are not the only ones.
 There is yet another historical source that became decisive for Brentano early on, namely the contemporary positivism of Mill, Spencer and Comte.